KrisJensen/KrisJensen.github.io/_pages/projects.md

 <img src="https://krisjensen.github.io/images/stability.png" alt="pretty picture" width="40%" style="padding-right: 1%; padding-top: 0.5%; float: left;">
 Motor memories such as the ability to serve in tennis can last for many months and years even without further practice, but it remains unclear how such memories are stored at the circuit level.
 The literature on this topic has seen conflicting results, but most of these suffer partly from an inability to record the same neurons for long periods of time during complex motor behaviors.
-In this work with Bence Ölveczky at Harvard Center for Brain Science, we investigate the stability of the neural correlates of two motor behaviors, one learned and one innate.
+In this work with Bence Ölveczky at the Harvard Center for Brain Science, we investigate the stability of the neural correlates of two motor behaviors, one learned and one innate.
 We record from both motor cortex and dorslateral striatum and find stable correlates of behavior in both brain regions.
 This suggests that stable single-neuron activity can underlie persistent memories which in turn suggests an underlying circuit with a stable core that is largely unperturbed after learning.